SunnySuite/Sunny.jl/README.md

 ## Join our community

 We'd love to hear from you.
 [Join our Slack workspace](https://join.slack.com/t/sunny-users/shared_invite/zt-1otxwwko6-LzPtp7Fazkjx2XEqfgKqtA) and say hello.
 If you run into issues, ask in the Slack `#helpdesk` channel.
 If you find Sunny useful, please cite the main [JOSS paper](https://doi.org/10.21105/joss.08138) and any relevant [methodology papers](https://github.com/SunnySuite/Sunny.jl/wiki/Sunny-literature#methods).
-Finally, share your work with others on the [Sunny Literature Wiki](https://github.com/SunnySuite/Sunny.jl/wiki/Sunny-literature).
+Share your work with others on the [Sunny Literature Wiki](https://github.com/SunnySuite/Sunny.jl/wiki/Sunny-literature).

 <br>
 <div>